elvisimprsntr/siriproxy-piface/README.md

 Public Safety and Liability Warning
 -----------------------------------

-Please do not ask me how to wire up various devices to the Piface board since:
+Please do not ask me how to wire up various devices to the PiFace board since:

 - That is beyond the scope of this plugin.
 - You need to consider the potential personal injury and property damage liability for using a RPi and PiFace in ways inconsistent with [National Fire Protection Agency (NFPA) - National Electric Code (NEC)](http://www.nfpa.org), local building codes, and your insurance policy.
 If your insurance company discovered your [Rube Goldberg machine](http://en.wikipedia.org/wiki/Rube_Goldberg_machine) or [Heath Robinson contraption](http://en.wikipedia.org/wiki/Heath_Robinson) was the cause of personal injury or property damage, you could be found liable or even criminally negligent in a court of law.